Ekala, Sri Lanka: Air Force(TTS)

+Research institutions

+The head office and main research complex of the National Engineering Research and Development Centre (NERDC) has been situated in the IDB Industrial Estate in Ekala since September 1978.
+Under the pioneering leadership of civil engineer A. N. S. Kulasinghe, the centre developed widely adopted low-cost housing and pre-cast concrete technologies, and its main 185-seat event facility is named the Kulasinghe Auditorium in his honor.

 Transportation

-To Colombo=The main Interprovincial bus route 5-Kurunegala-Colombo passes through this town.
+To Colombo: The main Interprovincial bus route 5-Kurunegala-Colombo passes through this town.
 For short distances, the 265-Minuwangoda-Colombo or 187-1 or 187-2 Ekala/Nivasiepura-Fort buses are present.

-To Gampaha= 201-Ja-Ela-Gampaha/Nittambuwa buses are present.
+To Gampaha: 201-Ja-Ela-Gampaha/Nittambuwa buses are present.

-To Raddolugama= 267/1-Ja-Ela-Raddolugama buses are present.
+To Raddolugama: 267/1-Ja-Ela-Raddolugama buses are present.